spiral/docs/security/validation.md

 );
 ```

-> In the given example the required error on `confirmPassword` will show if `password` is filled.
+> In the example, the required error on `confirmPassword` will show if `password` is not empty.

 You can use multiple conditions or combine them with complex rules: